kenil-shah/GIT-Simplified/README.md

 ### Qualitative measures
 Along with quantitative measures described above, few qualitative measures can help to assess the performance better.
 1. Familiarity with traditional git
-2. hardness of the task
+2. Hardness of the task